-From public intellectual and professor Robert Boyers, a thought-provoking volume of nine essays that elegantly and fiercely addresses recent developments in American culture and argues for the tolerance of difference that is at the heart of the liberal tradition.
+From public intellectual and professor Robert Boyers, “a powerfully persuasive, insightful, and provocative prose that mixes erudition and first-hand reportage” (Joyce Carol Oates) addressing recent developments in American culture and arguing for the tolerance of difference that is at the heart of the liberal tradition.

 Robert Boyers is editor of Salmagundi, professor of English at Skidmore College, and director of the New York State Summer Writers Institute.
 He is the author of ten previous books and the editor of a dozen others.
 He writes often for such magazines as Harper’s, The New Republic, The Nation, Yale Review, and Granta.

 “An intellectually stimulating series of essays about the decline of civility and academic freedom.” —Albany Times Union

 “Boyers has given us a crucial lesson in the sweeping anti-liberalism of present-day leftists.” —Tablet

 “A rousing call for speech on college campuses that is truly free, addressing uncomfortable issues while allowing room for dissent…Coming from a clearly liberal point of view, Boyers nonetheless courts controversy—and is bound to get it—with some of his tenets, such as the thought that identity politics as such evinces ‘a fear of the uncertainties and hard choices that come with modernity and the need to think.’
 A nuanced argument of interest to those who worry that nuanced arguments are no longer possible in quad or classroom.” —Kirkus Reviews